-The MSCI Asia Pacific Index of stocks declined for a second day after Fed Chairman Ben S. Bernanke said this week the monetary authority may start reducing quantitative easing this year.
+The MSCI Asia Pacific Index (MXAP) of stocks declined for a second day after Fed Chairman Ben S. Bernanke said this week the monetary authority may start reducing quantitative easing this year.
 Malaysia is the most vulnerable among Asean nations to the risk of a sudden stop in fund inflows because it has been the largest recipient of capital since quantitative easing began, Chua Hak Bin, a Singapore-based economist at Bank of America Merrill Lynch, wrote in a report yesterday.

 “Asian currencies are lower because they were the main beneficiaries of inflows from QE,” said Wee-Khoon Chong, a strategist at Societe Generale SA in Hong Kong.
 “The ringgit could fall to 3.28-3.30 to the dollar in the short term if domestic data continue to deteriorate.”